Board-Certified Urologist

 Storage symptoms (irritative — the ones that bother men most):

-- Urgency — a sudden, compelling need to urinate that’s difficult to defer
+• Urgency — a sudden, compelling need to urinate that is difficult to defer.

 Voiding symptoms (obstructive — the classic BPH signs):

-- Weak stream — reduced force and calibre of the urinary stream
+• Weak stream — reduced force and caliber of the urinary stream.

-- Incomplete emptying — feeling like the bladder didn’t fully empty
+• Incomplete emptying — feeling like the bladder did not fully empty.

-We quantify symptom severity using the International Prostate Symptom Score (IPSS) — a standardised 7-question tool scored 0–35.
+We quantify symptom severity using the International Prostate Symptom Score (IPSS) — a standardized 7-question tool scored 0–35.
 Mild: 0–7.
 Moderate: 8–19.
 Severe: 20–35.
-This score is tracked over time and is one of the key factors in deciding when to escalate treatment [3].
+This score is tracked over time and is one of the main factors in deciding when to escalate treatment [3].

 Most men with moderate BPH symptoms start with medication.
-There are two main drug classes, and understanding what each one actually does — and doesn’t do — is critical for setting realistic expectations.
+There are two main drug classes, and understanding what each one actually does — and does not do — is critical for setting realistic expectations.

 Alpha-blockers: the quick relief option